Raphael-hub/epstore/README.md

 psql -U <username> -d <database> -f eCommerce.sql -a
 ```

-Finally create a `.env` file in the `src/` directory and put in the following:
+Finally create a `.env` file in the root directory and put in the following:

 ```javascript
 DATABASE_URL='postgres://<user>:<password>@127.0.0.1:5432/<database>'
 SESSION_SECRET='<RANDOM STRING>'
 ```

-Then you can run `npm start` or `node src/server.js` and begin to interact
+Then you can run `npm start` and begin to interact
 with the API, as long as your PostgreSQL database is running.

 ## Database